Everyone mentioned on this page really exists

 Some of the pedigree Lleyn ewes we use for your lovely Baavet wool.

-The only thing farmers do that has an effect on this natural process is to keep the rams away from the ewes, usually in late October, they will then know when to expect lambing.
-The only other thing farmers do is to feed the ewes about 2 months before lambing when there is very little grass to help the ewe through this difficult time.
+One of the things farmers do that has an effect on this natural process is to keep the rams away from the ewes, usually in late October, so they will then know when to expect lambing.
+The other thing farmers do is to feed the ewes about 2 months before lambing when there is very little grass to help the ewe through this difficult time.
+If they give extra feed too early in the pregnancy the lambs will be very big and the ewe will will have a difficult birth.

-As lambing time approaches so does one of the busiest times on the farm starts.
+As lambing time approaches so does one of the busiest times on the farm.
 If the sheep have been on the hills they are brought down close to the farm

 The majority of ewes lamb in the very early morning usually just before it's light so the farmers are out and about checking the sheep for any that are having problems.
 This can go on for nearly a month.

-The other regular jobs are rounding up the sheep throughout out the year to inject and dose them against various common sheep ailments this of course is where the world famous border collie comes into its own.
+The other regular jobs are rounding up the sheep throughout the year to dose them against various common sheep ailments, this of course is where the world famous border collie comes into its own.
 But a more recent addition is the quad bike which makes it much easier for the 2 legged sheep herder!

 This is Griffith Williams out and about with his sheep.